shahv1057/blog/src/pages/the_weeknd.md

 ### Import Data :notes:

-Before anything can begin, I need to collect my data.
-In the case of musical NLP analysis, that data lies in song lyrics.

-There are a few methods I considered for my collection.
-One was BeautifulSoup4, a web parser package which I could use to pull lyrics from various lyrics provider sites like [https://genius.com].

-However, rather than manually find websites to pull from, I decided to utilize the _PyLyrics_ package, a program written with the specific purpose of retrieving lyrics.
+First step is to collect my data.
+Using the _PyLyrics_ package, a program written with the specific purpose of retrieving lyrics, I imported all the The Weeknd's song lyrics into my Jupyter Notebook.

 ```
 from PyLyrics import *